SOFTS-Raw sugar falls from near 6-year peak, arabica coffee also down

-NEW YORK, Dec 27 (Reuters) - Raw sugar futures on ICE fell on Monday as positive production news from Brazil pulled prices off a near six-year peak hit on Friday, while arabica coffee also fell.
+NEW YORK, Dec 27 (Reuters) - Raw sugar futures on ICE closed more than 3% down on Tuesday amid a technical correction and bearish news from Brazil, while arabica coffee also fell.

-The London market for robusta coffee, white sugar and cocoa was closed on Tuesday due to Boxing Day.

 SUGAR

-* Dealers cited a technical correction in the sugar market after a large increase in speculators' long position recently.
+* Dealers cited news from top producer Brazil and a technical correction in the sugar market, after a large increase in speculators' long position recently.

 * Brazil's government raised its estimates for the country's sugar and ethanol production in the 2022/23 season on Tuesday.